MutantKiwi/aerial-image-viewer/README.md

 > **[https://imagery.mutant.kiwi/](https://imagery.mutant.kiwi/)**

-A browser-based map viewer for exploring New Zealand's historical aerial and near-infrared photography.
+A browser-based map viewer for exploring New Zealand's current, historical aerial and near-infrared photography.
 Click anywhere on the map to query all imagery series intersecting that location, inspect metadata, and stream Cloud-Optimised GeoTIFFs directly onto the map for visual comparison — all client-side, no backend required.

 Also available as a QGIS PlugIn [https://github.com/MutantKiwi/aerial-image-viewer-qgis](https://github.com/MutantKiwi/aerial-image-viewer-qgis)